chrisguest75/honeycomb_examples/14_metrics_push/README.md

 # README

-Demonstrates pushing metrics rather than scraping them.
+Demonstrates pushing OTEL metrics rather than scraping them wih the collector.

+## REASON

+Pushing metrics simplifies the configuration and architecture.
+Rather than mixing a push configuration for traces and a scrape configuration of metrics.
+We make both push.
+This ensures that both the collector and the service do not need to know about each other.

 NOTES: